collaborativebioinformatics/SVeedy/README.md

 Then we used OpenCRAVAT (Pagal et. al 2019) to annotate the VCF file using the ClinVar and gnomAD databases and hg38 genome reference.
 We removed a problematic line of the VCF header (FILTER/COV) before running the input collapsed SV VCF through open-cravat.

-Next, the plan is to import the annotated VCF file into R using vcfR (Knaus and Grunwald 2016).
-Then identify the variants with a phenotype according to the annotation (should be recorded in the ‘INFO’ field of the VCF file).
-Once those variants are flagged we can look for individuals that have an alternate allele at that site using the ‘GT’ (genotype) field.
-With that information, we can put together a datatable with individuals and their associated phenotype.
-Then we can generate per sample reports of all phenotypes associated with their genotypes

 ## Case Study